IBM/openapi-validator/docs/ibm-cloud-rules.md

 This convention ensures that resource-oriented APIs are symmetrical between requests and responses in how resources are represented.

-Note: the rule will report each violation of the graph fragment pattern through "info" level logs.
+Note: the rule will report additional details about each violation of the graph fragment pattern through "info" level logs.
 Pass the option <code>--log-level ibm-api-symmetry=info</code> to see more info about any violations that occur.
 </td>
 </tr>
 <tr>